 How much can I make with Online information technology degree in Florida?

-Graduates from online information technology programs in Florida often start with salaries between $50,000 and $65,000, depending on their role and location.
-For example, a recent graduate working as an IT support specialist in Tampa might earn closer to $50,000, while those entering software development roles in Miami or Orlando frequently start near the higher end of this range.
-This reflects higher demand and living costs in urban centers.
+Graduates from online information technology programs in Florida often start with salaries between $50,000 and $65,000, depending on the role, employer, technical focus, and location.
+Entry-level IT support roles in Tampa may be closer to $50,000, while software development roles in Miami or Orlando often start near the higher end of this range.

-With experience, graduates from schools like the University of Central Florida or Florida International University have seen their salaries grow substantially.
-Mid-career IT professionals often earn between $80,000 and $110,000, especially when they obtain certifications in cloud computing or cybersecurity.
-One graduate who focused on AWS certification reported a significant salary boost after switching jobs within Florida's tech sector.
+Mid-career IT professionals often earn between $80,000 and $110,000, especially when they add certifications in areas such as cloud computing or cybersecurity.
+A graduate who focused on AWS certification, for example, reported a significant salary increase after changing jobs within Florida’s technology sector.

 Table of Contents